clemmathieu/NLP-EpsteinFiles/README.md

 ---
 ## Project Overview

-Manually reviewing 5,000+ email threads is not feasible.
-This project automates the triage process through a sequential NLP pipeline:
+Reviewing thousands of email threads manually is inefficient.
+This project automates the process through a two-stage NLP pipeline:

-1. **Stage 1 — Binary Classification** flags each thread as *Problematic* or *Non-Problematic* using zero-shot NLI (`facebook/bart-large-mnli`, threshold `0.35`).
-The threshold is deliberately low to favour recall — analysts can review false positives but cannot recover emails that were never flagged.
+1. **Stage 1: Binary Classification** flags each thread as *Problematic* or *Non-Problematic* using zero-shot classification (threshold `0.35`).
+The threshold is deliberately low to favour recall.
+Analysts can review false positives but cannot recover emails that were never flagged.

-2. **Stage 2 — Offense Classification** applies multi-label zero-shot classification across 6 offense categories to every flagged thread (threshold `0.30` per label).
+2. **Stage 2: Offense Classification** applies multi-label classification across 6 offense categories to every flagged thread (threshold `0.30` per label).
 An email can receive multiple labels simultaneously.

-3. **NER** runs `spaCy en_core_web_sm` on all threads to extract persons, organisations, locations, dates, and monetary references.
-Person names are normalised and filtered to remove apps, agencies, and honorifics that the model sometimes mis-tags.

-4. **Sentence Embeddings** encode all threads with `all-MiniLM-L6-v2` into L2-normalised 384-dim vectors stored in a FAISS `IndexFlatIP` index for fast cosine-similarity search.
+3. **Entity Extraction & Semantic Search** Extracts named entities with spaCy and enables semantic similarity search using sentence embeddings + FAISS.

-5. **Streamlit Dashboard** exposes all outputs through a three-tab interactive interface — Dashboard, Email Explorer, and Semantic Search.
+5. **Streamlit Dashboard** exposes all outputs through a three-tab interactive interface (Dashboard, Email Explorer, and Semantic Search).

 ---